neondatabase/website/content/docs/introduction/support.md

 | SLAs                            |     -     |    -     |          |  &check;   |

 <Admonition type="important">
 The [Neon Discord Server](https://discord.gg/92vNTzKDGp) is available to all Neon users but is not an official Neon Support channel.
-If you are a paying user and require assistance from the Neon Support team, please open a support ticket, as described in [Standard support](#standard-support).
+If you are a paid plan user and require assistance from the Neon Support team, please open a support ticket, as described in [Standard support](#standard-support).
 </Admonition>

 ## Community support